-Not everyone liked Paul.
-The High Priest and other Jewish leaders from Jerusalem had accused Paul of being a trouble-maker.
-They said he had disrespected God’s temple and that he had tried to cause riots.
-They wanted him put to death.
+The High Priest and other Jewish leaders from Jerusalem had accused Paul of being a troublemaker.
+They told lies and said he had disrespected God’s temple and tried to cause riots.
+They even wanted him put to death.

-But, since Paul was a Roman citizen, he had the right to appear before a Roman official.
-A Roman official could decide whether or not the accusations were fair and true.
+But, since Paul was a Roman citizen, he had the right to appear before a Roman official in a court of law.
+A Roman official could listen to all of the evidence and decide whether or not the accusations were fair and true.